dpchurchman/beerreport/BeerReport.md

 #Analysis

-IBU is a measure of bitterness for beers.
+The International Bitterness Unit (IBU) is a measure of bitterness for beers.
 The way hops are prepared and brewed into the beer can have a large impact on the flavor, with some beers like India Pale Ales tasting very bitter, and hence scoring a higher IBU, and some beers like lagers not tasting bitter at all, scoring a low IBU.
 Breweries in different states cater to different tastes of bitterness.
 Below is the median IBU of craft beers by state.

 ```r
 #Median IBU by state